Ronaldo, Neymar, Messi nominees for FIFA prize for 3rd year | FOX Sports

 LONDON (AP) Cristiano Ronaldo, Lionel Messi and Neymar are the contenders for FIFA’s top player award for the third straight year.

-The nominations for the FIFA Best awards were announced Friday in London, where the ceremony will take place next month.
-Ronaldo is favored to join Messi as a five-time winner.
+The nominations were announced in London on Friday, with Ronaldo favored to join Messi as a five-time winner.
+The prizes will be handed out at the London Palladium theater on Oct.
+23.

 - AFC